What makes us stand out?

 Industry leader in health informatics & population care.
 With an excellent electronic medical record and secure website for patients to access parts of their own record — including test results, prescription refills, patient instructions, and e-mail to providers and team — Kaiser Permanente is unsurpassed.
 The organization also has international recognition in chronic disease management and preventive guidelines based on evidence-based medicine with both national and institutional research.

 Close working relationships between residents and faculty in the clinic, inpatient settings, didactics, advising, program operations, and curriculum.
 We have frequent one-on-one precepting with family practice and behavioral science faculty to enhance clinical skills and optimize the doctor-patient relationship.

 Strong relationships with all of our specialty clinics for rotations, ongoing support, and consultations.

 Wide age, gender, ethnic, and socioeconomic diversity of our patient population.
 We have excellent training at two residency clinic training sites in caring for babies, children, teenagers, and adults of all ages, including nursing home and hospice patients.
-Group health patients include those insured by Medicare and Medicaid.
+Kaiser Permanente patients include those insured by Medicare and Medicaid.
 We also have opportunities to volunteer with global health and local community clinics for the underserved.
 Ethnic minorities under our care include Somali, Eritrean, Chinese, Vietnamese, Mexican, and others.
 Patients who are not fluent in English are routinely provided with a translator for their visit.